Skip to content

 Your Social Security number, tax forms from the previous year, any records from untaxed income received (Temporary Assistance to Needy Families or Social Security, for example), any investment records, your parents’ information (if you’re dependent), and your alien registration card (if you’re not a US citizen).

-Usually this is something minor.
-You may submit the necessary corrections by mail or online or bring your Student Aid Report (SAR) to our office for help.
+Usually, this is something minor.
+You may submit the necessary corrections by mail, online or bring your Student Aid Report (SAR) to our office for help.

-Expected Family Contribution.
-It is the amount, as determined by a federal government formula, that your family is expected to contribute to your education.
+SAI= Student Aid Index (EFC = Expected Family Contribution).
+As determined by a federal government formula, it is the amount that your family is expected to contribute to your education.

 It's the total amount it will cost you to go to school, usually for a school year (nine months).
-The amounts are determined by a federal government formula.
+A federal government formula determines the amounts.
 See our budget page for additional information and current budgets.

-The documents we sent you must be completed and returned to the Financial Aid Office.
-You will not receive any aid until your file is complete.
+Additional forms are sometimes needed to complete your financial aid.
+First, log into your MyGav account to check for any outstanding documents required to complete your file.
+You should also regularly monitor your Gavilan College email for notifications from the Financial Aid Office.
+You will not receive any aid until all outstanding documents are submitted, reviewed and your file is complete.
 It is your responsibility to return the forms in a timely manner.

-Pell grant amounts are based on your financial need, your units in school and any other forms of aid received.
+Pell grant amounts are based on your financial need, your units in school, and any other forms of aid received.
+Other grants can vary.
+Review your award letter for estimated amounts.
 The amounts listed on your Award Letter are based on full-time status.

 The awards listed on the letter are based on full-time status, so if you attend part-time, your awards will be less than the amounts shown.
 Awards for the school year are shown, broken down by each aid program.